Edge computing solution

-Real-life applications are localised — in a factory, a shop, a theater, a stadium, on the subway, even in motion.
+Real-life applications are localised – in a factory, a shop, a theater, a stadium, on the subway, even in motion.
 Edge computing has the potential to transform almost any industry, serving workloads where and when needed.
-Micro clouds offer a modular and scalable solution to match the constraints of the edge in almost any scenario — from cloud edge to IoT gateways.
-Read more about edge computing on the Ubuntu blog ›
+Micro clouds offer a modular and scalable solution to match the constraints of the edge in almost any scenario – from cloud edge to IoT gateways.
+Watch this webinar to learn more ›

 Localised cloud APIs with micro clouds

 - Modular micro clouds, API integration with existing solutions

 - Fully automated, centrally managed, with low to no onsite operations

 - Scalable and low-latency HA cluster for critical industrial applications

 - Local data processing for more governance and less network costs